-SSL is usually very easy to enable on the client-side, often done with the click of a button in the MUA's configuration area.
+SSL is easy to enable on the client-side, often done with the click of a button in the MUA's configuration area.
 Secure IMAP and POP have known port numbers (993 and 995, respectively) that the MUA will use to authenticate and download messages.

-Popular MUAs included with Red Hat Linux, such as Mozilla Mail, Mutt, and Pine, offer SSL-encrypted email sessions.
+Popular MUAs included with Red Hat Linux, such as Mozilla Mail, mutt, and pine, offer SSL-encrypted email sessions.

-16.6.2 Secure Email Servers
+16.6.2.
+Secure Email Servers

 Offering SSL encryption to IMAP and POP users on the email server is almost as easy.
 Red Hat Linux also includes the stunnel package, which is an SSL encryption wrapper that wraps around standard, non-secure network traffic for certain services and prevents interceptors from being able to "sniff" the communication between client and server.
-While stunnel can be used with more than email communication, it really shines when providing protection for normally insecure email protocols.

 The stunnel program uses external SSL libraries, such as the OpenSSL libraries included with Red Hat Linux, to provide strong cryptography and protect your connections.
-You can apply to a Certificate Authority (CA) for an SSL certificate, or you can create a self-signed certificate to simply provide the benefit of the SSL encrypted communication.
+You can apply to a Certificate

+Authority (CA) for an SSL certificate, or you can create a self-signed certificate to provide the benefit of the SSL encrypted communication.

-To create a self-signed SSL certificate, change to the /usr/share/ssl/certs directory, type the make stunnel.pem command, and answer the questions.
+To create a self-signed SSL certificate, change to the /usr/share/ssl/certs/ directory, type the make stunnel.pem command, and answer the questions.
 Then, use stunnel to start the mail daemon that you wish to use.